jfjlaros/simpleRPC/README.rst

 - Support for arbitrary functions and class methods.
 - Optional function and parameter naming and documentation.
 - Support for PROGMEM_'s ``F()`` macro to reduce memory footprint.
+- Support for compound data structures like Tuples, Objects (nested Tuples), Vectors and arbitrary combinations of these.

 The Arduino library is independent of any host implementation, we provide a Python API client_ library as a reference implementation.